slnt/np-compiler/README.md

-### This project is no deprecated.
+### This project is now deprecated.
 The API used no longer exists and NoonPacific now exclusively posts playlists on Spotify.

 # Noon Pacific Compiler